-Richard Bélanger, Chair Pierre Anctil L. Denis Desautels Jacqueline C. Orange Michelle R. Savoy
+Richard Bélanger, Chair Michael T. Boychuk Isabelle Courville A. Michel Lavigne Jacqueline C. Orange

-According to the evaluation made by the Human Resources and Corporate Governance Committee, each member of the Audit Committee is independent and financially literate within the meaning of Rule 52-110 on Audit Committees.
+According to the evaluation made by the Human Resources and Corporate Governance Committee, each member of the Audit Committee is independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees.